qcr/PenguinPi-robot/software/localiser-mk-2/README.md

 ### Usage

-Start the server and cgi endpoint
+Start the server and cgi endpoint (do not need to be root):

 ```
 ./LOCALISER.sh